 The total amount of a tax levy is limited by statute.
 However, the voters in each municipality may vote to exclude from the limitation any amounts required to pay debt service on indebtedness incurred before November 4, 1980.
 Local voters may also vote to exempt specific subsequent bond issues from the limitation.
 (See "Tax Limitations" Under "PROPERTY TAXATION" below.)
 In addition, obligations incurred before November 4, 1980 may be constitutionally entitled to payment from taxes in excess of the statutory limit.
-The Town has voted to exempt the 2001 Refunded Bonds (and thus the portion of the Bonds issued to refund them) and \$400,000 of the Bonds, along with \$9,374,000 previously issued Bonds (excluding the 2001 Refunded Bonds) from the tax limitation of Proposition 2 $\frac{1}{2}$.
+The Town has voted to exempt the Refunded Bonds (and thus the Bonds issued to refund them) from the tax limitation of Proposition 2 /2.